HarryC05/Harvest-App/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Provide screenshots/screen recordings of your PR working -->

 ## Checklist
-- [ ] I have tested this change and ot works as expected.
+- [ ] I have tested this change and to works as expected.
 - [ ] I have added/updated documentation where required.
 - [ ] I have run `yarn lint` to ensure code quality.